-But peel away the technicalities, and you’ll see that you both want your child to learn how to manage her emotions.
+But peel away the technicalities, and you see that you both want your child to learn how to manage her emotions.
 You realize that you both feel rattled and frustrated when she throws a tantrum.
 And at the end of the day, you both want her to grow into a well-adjusted adult.

 Keeping in mind the “bigger picture” reminds both of you that you’re on the same team.
 Sure, you may have different opinions on how to get to that goal, but deep down, you both feel strongly about wanting what’s best for your child.

 One of the best ways to meet in the middle is to simply negotiate on what you plan to do moving forward.
 Don’t think of negotiating as “losing.”
 This isn’t a battle, after all.
-The goal should be to try to come up with a solution that works for your family, not to always have the final say.
+The goal should be to try to come up with new solutions that work for your family, not to always have the final say.

 Let’s say you and your partner disagree on whether to sleep train your baby or not.
-He thinks the baby will eventually learn to sleep on his own, while you’re more than ready to sleep train.
+He thinks the baby will eventually learn to sleep on her own, while you’re more than ready to sleep train.

 See how you can meet in the middle.

 Sleep training isn’t one of those things you can do inconsistently, but you can give it a trial period to see if it works.
 For instance, you might agree to find sleep aids to make bedtime easier for your baby.
-Or you can agree to try sleep training to see how that can improve your baby’s sleep.
+Or you can agree to try sleep training to see how that can improve her sleep.

 If, after having given it a fair chance, you find that one idea doesn’t work, then at least you both agreed to try.

 A few pointers with working together and meeting in the middle: